2019/2020 Competency-Based Task/Competency List for Introduction to Family and Human Services (8238/36 weeks)

-All tasks are considered essential statewide and are required of all students.
-Tasks/competencies when marked as such, and teachers should obtain approval by the school division before teaching them.are considered sensitive
+Tasks/competencies when marked as such; they and/or additional tasks/competencies may be taught at the discretion of the school division.
+All other tasks are considered essential statewide and are required of all students.
+Tasks/competencies are considered sensitive when marked as such, and teachers should obtain approval by the school division before teaching them.are considered optional

 Examining All Aspects of an Industry

 - Examine aspects of planning within an industry/organization.

 - Examine aspects of management within an industry/organization.

 - Examine aspects of financial responsibility within an industry/organization.

 - Examine technical and production skills required of workers within an industry/organization.

 - Examine principles of technology that underlie an industry/organization.

 - Examine labor issues related to an industry/organization.